GwynethLlewelyn/gobot/README.md

 ## Hidden Easter Eggs

 Changing the configuration notecard and saving it will get the application to reload it, and changes will take immediate effect; there is no need to kill the application for that.
-Note that this might not be true for the logging options!
+This allows to change the display severity of the logging on the go, as well as starting/stopping the engine and increasing its verbosity.

 Sending a _SIGHUP_ will also try to stop the engine.
 Note that this might not happen immediately: the engine might run one whole iteration of the whole genetic algorithm before stopping; and messages queued to be sent in-world will probably continue to be sent until the buffer flushes out.